bootleg-dev/blog/content/posts/attention-transformers.md

 The Transformer architecture and its attention mechanism have become the backbone of many state-of-the-art models in NLP and beyond.
 Their ability to process sequential data efficiently while capturing complex relationships has led to breakthroughs in various applications.
-As research continues, we're seeing Transformers adapted for vision tasks, multi-modal learning, and even scientific applications like protein folding prediction.
+As research continues, we're seeing Transformers adapted for **vision tasks, multi-modal learning, and even scientific applications like protein folding prediction**.
 Understanding the fundamentals of this architecture is crucial for anyone working in modern machine learning and artificial intelligence.